-UpTrends is easy-to-use web page speed test tool, and you can choose from multiple locations.
-Just like Google PageSpeed Insights tool, it also lets you test your WordPress speed test on both desktop and mobile as well as on the type of bandwidth.
+UpTrends is an easy-to-use tool for checking website speed.
+Just like Google PageSpeed Insights tool, it also lets you test your WordPress website speed on both desktop and mobile as well as on the type of bandwidth.
 It gives the overall review of the website just like Pingdom and GTmetrix.

-We can divide the detailed test into two sections: Waterfall and Domain Group.
+The test report is divided into two sections: Waterfall and Domain Group.